brandonscript/mui-flexy/README.md

 }
 ```

-Just like MUI (via Emotion) lets you use arrays and object notation, Flex does too (because it's a wrapper for Box and Grid):
+Just like MUI (via Emotion) lets you use arrays and object notation, Flexy does too (because it's a wrapper for Box and Grid):

 ```jsx
 {